elimisteve/website/app/_products/01-publish.md

 image:       "/images/pic01.jpg"
 title:       "Publish"
 icon:        "fa-pencil"
-description: "Share content on your own website, using an app like Idno, Wordpress, Ghost, etcetera."
+description: "Share content on your own website, with youname.com using an app like Idno, Wordpress, Ghost, etcetera."
 ---